gabriela-framework/gabriela/docs/README.md

 if it receives and processes data given from an HTTP request or somewhere else.
 In that regard, modules and plugins can be reused in any type of apps.

-As we said, *modules* and *plugins* are executed in the order in which you added them.
+As I said, *modules* and *plugins* are executed in the order in which you added them.

 ````javascript
 const gabriela = require('gabriela');